 KIRK: A kink in my back.

-(Barrows starts to massage it.)
+(Barrows starts to massage his back.)

 KIRK: That’s it.
 A little higher, please.
 Push.
 Push hard.
 Dig it in there, Mister…